hellostealth/stealth/docs/07-replies.md

   duration: 2
 <% if current_user.valid? %>
   - reply_type: text
-    text: 'By using the "Yes" and "No" buttons below, are you interested in do you want to continue?'
+    text: 'By using the "Yes" and "No" buttons below, do you want to continue?'
     suggestions:
       - text: "Yes"
       - text: "No"